I Got You (I Feel Good)

-"I Got You (I Feel Good)" is a song by American singer James Brown.
-First recorded for the album Out of Sight and then released in an alternate take as a single in 1965, it was his highest-charting song and is arguably his best-known recording.
+"I Got You (I Feel Good)" is a song by the American singer and songwriter James Brown.
+First recorded for the 1964 album Out of Sight and then released in an alternate take as a single in 1965 and included on the compilation album of the same name, it was his highest-charting song on the US Billboard Hot 100 and is arguably his best-known recording.
+In 2013, the 1965 recording was inducted into the Grammy Hall of Fame.

 Description

-"I Got You (I Feel Good)" is a twelve-bar blues with a brass-heavy instrumental arrangement similar to Brown's previous hit, "Papa's Got a Brand New Bag".
+"I Got You (I Feel Good)" is a twelve-bar blues with a brass-heavy instrumental arrangement similar to James Brown's previous hit, "Papa's Got a Brand New Bag".
 It also features the same emphasis "on the one" (i.e. the first beat of the measure) that characterizes Brown's developing funk style.
 The lyrics have Brown exulting in how good he feels ("nice, like sugar and spice") now that he has the one he loves, his vocals punctuated by screams and shouts.
 The song includes an alto sax solo by Maceo Parker.

 Precursors

 "I Got You (I Feel Good)" developed from an earlier Brown-penned song, "I Found You", with a nearly identical melody and lyrics.
 "I Found You" had been recorded by Brown's back-up singer Yvonne Fair and released as a single (King 5594) in 1962, with little success.

 In 1964, Brown recorded an early version of "I Got You (I Feel Good)" with a different arrangement, including a stuttering rhythm and prominent baritone sax line, under the title "I Got You".
-This version appeared on the Smash Records album Out of Sight and in the 1965 film Ski Party, in which Brown lip synchs his performance on June 30.
+This version appeared on the Smash Records album Out of Sight and in the 1965 film Ski Party, in which Brown and the Famous Flames appear and lip sync a performance of the song.
+The film was released on June 30, 1965.
 It was intended for a single release but was withdrawn due to a court order from King Records, with whom Brown was involved in a contract dispute.